 The Application will identify and justify the spatial and temporal boundaries for the heritage assessment.
-Anticipated spatial boundaries are presented in Table 6.2-1 and Table 6.2-2 (and Figure 6.2-15).
+Anticipated spatial boundaries are presented in Table 6.2.1 and Table 6.2.2 (and Figure 6.2.16).
 Project-specific effects on heritage resources will be assessed within the LAA while cumulative effects of regional and reasonably foreseeable future projects will be assessed within the RAA.
 The Application will also define any administrative or technical boundaries that may constrain the assessment of potential project effects.

 The Project is in the traditional territory of the Haisla Nation within the Northwest Coast culture area defined by the Province's Archaeology Branch.
 Heritage resources listed on the Provincial Heritage Register near the Project encompass a range of sites defined under the HCA as having "heritage value to British Columbia, a community or an Aboriginal people".
 The HCA defines heritage value as "the historical, cultural, aesthetic, scientific or educational worth or usefulness of a site or object".
 The HCA automatically extends legal protection to archaeological sites with evidence of human habitation or use before AD 1846, burial places with historical or archaeological value, Aboriginal rock art, and heritage ship and aircraft wrecks.
 This protection applies to sites on provincial Crown and private land.
-Sites that are not protected under the HCA, such as historic places post-dating 1846 AD, may still have heritage value to communities or Indigenous groups.
+Sites that are not protected under the HCA, such as historic places post-dating 1846 AD, may still have heritage value to communities or Indigenous Nations.

 BCEAA and IAA require assessment of heritage resources.
 This includes physical and cultural heritage, such as prehistoric archaeological sites, historical heritage sites and paleontological sites.
-The IAA defines this as including "with respect to the Indigenous peoples of Canada, an impact-occurring in Canada and resulting from any change to the environment-on (i) physical and cultural heritage, (ii) the current use of lands and resources for traditional purposes, or (iii) any structure, site or thing that is of historical, archaeological, paleontological or architectural significance" (IAA 2019).
-The effects on (ii) "the current use of lands and resources for traditional purposes" and intangible cultural heritage will be addressed for each potentially affected Indigenous Nation in Section 11.0 to Section 19.0, and not in the assessment of archaeological and heritage resources.
+The IAA defines this as including "... with respect to the Indigenous peoples of Canada, an impact-occurring in Canada and resulting from any change to the environment-on ... any structure, site or thing that is of historical, archaeological, paleontological or architectural significance" (IAA 2019).

 According to the Provincial Heritage Register, there are numerous archaeological sites recorded along the west side of Kitimat Arm in the general vicinity of the Project.
-Most of these sites are culturally modified tree sites, with lithic scatters, rock art, shell middens, and human burials also represented in the archaeological record.
+Most of these sites are culturally modified tree sites, with lithic scatters, rock art, shell middens, fish weirs (wet sites) and human burials also represented in the archaeological record.
+The HCA permit in place for the Project (2020-0222) includes methods to inspect for, and assess impacts to, potential wet sites.
+Any wet sites identified during the archaeological impact assessment for the Project will be reported on in accordance with permit conditions and will be considered in heritage effects assessment.
 Portions of the Project Area and transmission line corridor have been subject to archaeological impact assessments as part of other projects and any outstanding areas will be subject to an assessment as part of the regulatory process.

-- Describe archaeological studies completed in the local and regional assessment areas and any archaeological and heritage sites found within the Project Area and transmission line corridor - Describe the archaeological potential in the Project Area and transmission line corridor - Describe recorded archaeological and heritage sites in the Project Area and transmission line corridor - Describe the potential for paleontological sites in the Project Area and transmission line corridor - Describe available Indigenous or local knowledge related to archaeological and heritage resources
+- Describe archaeological studies completed in the local and regional assessment areas and any archaeological and heritage sites found within the Project Area and transmission line corridor - Describe the archaeological potential in the Project Area and transmission line corridor

+- Describe recorded archaeological and heritage sites in the Project Area and transmission line corridor - Describe the potential for paleontological sites in the Project Area and transmission line corridor - Describe available Indigenous or local knowledge related to archaeological and heritage resources